hildebra/mg-tk/README.md

 	-saveReadsNotMap2Assembly [0|1]			1: save reads not mapping to assembly in separate file (Default: 0) -remap2assembly [0|1]			1: redo the mapping to assembly (Default: 0)
-	-JGIdepths [0|1]			1: calculate jgi coverage, only required when using MetaBAT2 binning (Default: automatic)
+	-JGIdepths [0|1]			1: calculate jgi coverage, only required when using MetaBAT2 binning (Default: automatic) -mapperLargeRef [0|1]			1: reference DB that is mapped against is veryyy large (highly unusual that this is needed) (Default: 0)

 # SNPs
 	-getAssemblConsSNP [0|1]		1: SNPs (onto self assembly); calculates consensus SNP of assembly (useful for checking assembly gets consensus and Assmbl_grps)